ballerina-platform/module-ballerinax-mssql/docs/spec/spec.md

 2. Executes the query, which is expected to return at most one row of the result.
 3. Executes the SQL query.
 Only the metadata of the execution is returned.
 4. Executes the SQL query with multiple sets of parameters in a batch.
 Only the metadata of the execution is returned.
-5. Executes a SQL query, which calls a stored procedure.
+5. Executes an SQL query, which calls a stored procedure.
 This can either return results or nil.

-For more information on Database Operations see the [SQL Specification](https://github.com/ballerina-platform/module-ballerina-sql/blob/master/docs/spec/spec.md#4-database-operations)
+For more information on database operations see the [SQL Specification](https://github.com/ballerina-platform/module-ballerina-sql/blob/master/docs/spec/spec.md#4-database-operations)